ChrisWhealy/Cordova-Create/README.md

    Using the `gen_config` parameter will not cause a Cordova project to be built.
 Instead it will simply create a file called `cva-create.json` in your home directory.
 This file contains a set of parameters that will be used as default values when `cva-create` builds a Cordova project.

-2. Edit `cva-create.json` as appropriate for your situation.
+2. Edit `cva-create.json` in your home directory as appropriate for your situation.

   For instance, if your apps always use the plugin `org.apache.cordova.network-information`, then adding this string to the list of plugins will mean it is automatically added to all projects built by `cva-create`.